 Before 1975, only one in five children with disabilities attended public school.
 Federal legislation changed that.
 With more than 6 million children receiving special education services, educators, parents, and providers face many challenges on the road to improving outcomes—and improving lives—for students with disabilities.

 - intensive intervention (National Center on Intensive Intervention);

 - supporting large-scale improvements for students with disabilities (National Center for Systemic Improvement);

 - instructional and assistive technology (Center on Technology and Disability);

 - teacher preparation (Center for Collaboration for Effective Educator Development, Accountability, and Reform); and

-- fiscal reporting (Center for IDEA Fiscal Reporting).
+- federal special education fiscal requirements (Center for IDEA Fiscal Reporting).